 Graphene is a single-atom layer of graphite, one of the most abundant minerals on the planet.
-It consists of carbon atoms organised into a honeycomb crystal lattice and because it’s only one atom thick it’s commonly referred to as a 2D material.
+It consists of carbon atoms organised into a honeycomb crystal lattice - it’s only one atom layer thick and commonly referred to as a 2D material.

 THE GRAPHENE PROCESS